 His experience as an athletic director and administrator in five of the six Bowl Championship Series conferences — the Big 12, Big Ten, Big East, Atlantic Coast and SEC — gives Long a uniquely informed perspective on intercollegiate athletics.

-On the forefront of NCAA governance, Long has served on the NCAA Management Council, the NCAA’s Sports Wagering Task Force and as a member of the Executive Committee of the Division I-A Athletic Directors’ Association.
-Long served on the NCAA Championships/Sports Management Cabinet.
+On the forefront of NCAA governance, Long has previously served on the NCAA Management Council, the NCAA’s Sports Wagering Task Force, the NCAA Championships/Sports Management Cabinet and as a member of the Executive Committee of the Division I-A Athletic Directors’ Association.

 Prior to assuming his current roles at Arkansas, Long served for four years as the athletic director at the University of Pittsburgh.
 Long redefined Pitt athletics, most notably through the “Quest for Excellence” campaign that raised nearly $34 million to enhance the student-athlete experience.
 During his tenure, the program was selected No. 17 in the nation in the 2006 Sports Illustrated on Campus’ All-Sport Rankings.